 Remember, you should never have surgery to please someone else, or to try to conform to someone else’s opinion; the same goes for choosing implant size.

 One of the best techniques for choosing the size of breast implants is for the patient to bring photographs of models with the desired final breast size to their consultation, or at the time of surgery at our Minneapolis / St. Paul accredited office surgical facility.
 The proper size implant to most closely achieve this appearance is then chosen in the operating room.
-(Since we stock all sizes and profiles of saline and silicone gel breast implants in our surgical center, we do not have to “order in advance” and can change based on your choices right up to the time of surgery).
+(Since we stock virtually all sizes and profiles of saline and silicone gel breast implants in our surgical center, we usually do not have to “order in advance” and can change based on your choices right up to the time of surgery).
 Photographic examples have proven to be much more accurate than the patient requesting a letter cup size, or trying to find a similar person who has had breast implants and whose anatomy and/or results approximate your goals.
 Don’t try to match your height, weight, or preoperative breast appearance to goal photos, and don’t use a stated implant size as a guideline for choosing your implant size—just find an “AFTER” photo you like.

 Also, if your breast sizes don’t match (most women have some degree of asymmetry), we can choose different implant sizes and/or profiles to achieve as much symmetry as possible.
 In more severe cases, we can recommend appropriate procedures (such as breast reduction, breast lift, or other surgical options) to optimize size, shape, and position between mismatched breasts.
 Implant choices can be made to help camouflage chest wall or other skeletal asymmetries caused by scoliosis, pectus excavatum, tuberous breasts, Poland’s syndrome, or other genetic breast conditions.

 Trying on implants in a brassiere is another excellent way to provide some idea of desired final breast size and the implant volume needed to achieve that size; however, it is essential not to become overly attached to a specific bra cup size (B, C, D, etc.) or implant volume (400cc, etc.), since the implant size you like in a bra or top will always look smaller when it is under your own breast tissues and chest muscle.
 Typically, a woman who chooses a specific cc volume implant that she feels looks good in her bra will be disappointed (too small) after surgery if that exact volume implant is used in her body.
 This is because submuscular compression of the implants makes them look slightly smaller than when sizing in a bra.
-A good general rule of thumb is to add 50 to 100cc to the implant volume you feel looks good if you choose to size in a brassiere.
-In other words, if you like how a 400cc implant looks in a bra, it will take a 450-500cc implant to look about the same size in your body.
+A good general rule of thumb is to add 10-15% to the implant volume you feel looks good if you choose to size in a brassiere.
+In other words, if you like how a 400cc implant looks in a bra, it will take a 440-460cc implant to look about the same size in your body.
 Final size and profile are chosen in the operating room where your surgeon can actually identify specific characteristics of your skin and muscle tone, chest wall (ribcage) configuration, and accurately measure your pocket diameter, not relying just on estimations of breast base width measured pre-operatively.

 In general, for an “average” height and weight woman, 250cc equals about one bra cup size.
 A 12 ounce can of soda = 360cc.
 Most patients cannot even see a difference of 50cc (3 tablespoons and 1 teaspoon), which is why implants are manufactured in 30-50cc increments (less than the threshold of visible difference).
 Thus, 400cc implants will cause an increase of about 1½ cup sizes to whatever breast volume the patient started with!